-WSA Co is separately tendering for Delivery Partner Services and Project Manager (Definition) Services.
+WSA separately tendered for a Delivery Partner and Project Manager (Definition).

-Early earthworks are expected to commence onsite in the second half of 2018 with construction of the first main airport works package (Bulk Earthworks and Airside Civil Works) expected to commence in the second half of 2019.
+Early earthworks commenced onsite in September 2018 with construction of the first main airport works package (Bulk Earthworks and Airside Civil Works) expected to commence in the second half of 2019.

 Further information on the project is available at www.wsaco.com.au.